jadecobra/python_tdd_exercises/source/functions/test_functions.rst

 and the terminal shows passing tests.

 *********************************************************************************
-test_singleton_functions
+test_constant_functions
 *********************************************************************************

-Singleton :ref:`functions` always return the same thing when called
+constant :ref:`functions` always return the same thing when called

 red: make it fail
 ---------------------------------------------------------------------------------